angular-schule/angular-cli-ghpages/docs/README_contributors.md

-# ngx-deploy-starter: README for contributors
+# @angular-schule/ngx-deploy-starter: README for contributors

 ## How to start <a name="start"></a>